kpboyle1/devtreks/ReadMe.txt

 release.
 The Deployment tutorial explains how the source code works.
 The Calculators and Analyzers tutorials explains how calculators and analyzers work.
-The Club Administration tutorial explains how to manage networks, clubs, and members for social budgeting.
+The Social Budgeting tutorial explains how to manage networks, clubs, and members for delivering social budgeting data services.

 home site
 https://www.devtreks.org